-ConVal Elementary Schools value positive, meaningful communication between school and home.
-Parents also benefit when they volunteer, participate in parent-teacher conferences, review progress reports and report cards, attend special student presentations, performances, and come to the school-wide Open House.
+ConVal Elementary Schools value positive, meaningful communication between school and home. parents/guardians also benefit when they volunteer, participate in conferences, review progress reports and report cards, attend special student presentations, performances, and come to the school-wide Open House.

-Parents will receive regular communication from the school about their child's learning progress.
+Parents/guardians will receive regular communication from the school about their student's learning progress.
 Students in grades K-4 receive standards-based report cards at the end of each trimester, or approximately every 60 days.
-This year, there is one planned parent-teacher conference day to be held on November 8, 2022.
+This year, there is one planned conference day to be held on November 7, 2023.
 Student progress is reported for academic, prosocial behaviors, and approaches to learning.
 Sample report cards can be found on the HES website.
 For further information, please refer to District Policy IKA.
-The principal will notify parents of upcoming school-wide assessments.
-Assessment results (NHSAS, NWEA MAPS, AIMSWeb) will be sent home to parents after each testing period.
+The principal will notify parents/guardians of upcoming school-wide assessments.
+Assessment results (NHSAS, NWEA MAPS, AIMSWeb) will be sent home to parents/guardians after each testing period.